Edgemoor Neighborhood

 Friday from 12-1 at the Fountain Community Church on Broadway.
 He went on to say that due to staff and

-budget problems the City had suspended reviews of neighborhood plan updates.
-He touched on the neighborhood In-fill Toolkit
+budget problems the City had suspended reviews of neighborhood plan

-project stating that it still needs work.
-The public would have a 60 day period
+In-fill Toolkit project stating that it still needs work.
+The public would have

-to review the final ordinance before the Planning Commission hearing.
-Brad suggested sitting in on discussions at
+a 60 day period to review the final ordinance before the Planning Commission

-the MNAC meetings.
-He ended his report
+discussions at the MNAC meetings.
+He ended

-comment period for the Fairhaven Highlands DEIS.
+public comment period for the Fairhaven Highlands DEIS.
 Brad

 agreed to e-mail a copy of that letter so it could be include in the